CelineTrann/Workout_Watcher/Model/README.md

 * height to width ratio of bounding box
 * segment side that has more pressure (left or right foot arc)
 * side with the lowest convexity [convexity defects](https://theailearner.com/2020/11/09/convexity-defects-opencv/) (left or right hand)

+Note: This is subject to change

+## Model to Use
+Based on [this article](https://towardsdatascience.com/machine-learning-classifiers-comparison-with-python-33149aecdbca), given that we are trying to classify our data with less then 100k samples, we should use Linear SVC.
+If that model is not working we can use KNeighbours, SVC, or Ensemble Classifiers (Random Forest, AdaBoost).